Preventive Mastectomy: Seven Years Later

 When you look at this picture, I’m guessing you see a happy 40-something mom of 5 hanging with her hubby, looking pretty dang good, right?

-What I see is the divot above my breast, where we could never quite get the fat to stick.
+I see the divot above my breast, where we could never quite get the fat to stick.

 I also wonder, for the 98,754th time, “Is it okay that I like how I look so much?
 Is it bad that I am so happy with the result of this surgery when it’s something I did to save my life?
 Are people going to see this as showing off or being fake…because these boobs are 100% fake?”